lianwangtao/Ascendia/README.md

 ### 2. Rails setup

-On how to install Ruby on Rails, please refer to (this guide)[https://gorails.com/setup/osx/10.15-catalina].
+On how to install Ruby on Rails, please refer to [this guide](https://gorails.com/setup/osx/10.15-catalina).

 #### - Install Rails Dependencies